 The effects of whole-body vibration on forklift operators

-The driving of forklift trucks is an occupation that frequently exposes the operator to whole-body vibration—a key factor believed to increase the likelihood of injury to the lower back, so it's paramount the cab itself is designed to reduce impact caused by operational vibration and general knocks and bumps.
-For most forklift operators, the truck is where they spend the majority of their time during their working hours, so this is the first thing that should be optimised for safety and comfort.
+The driving of forklift trucks is an occupation that frequently exposes the operator to whole-body vibration – a key factor believed to increase the likelihood of injury to the lower back, so it's paramount that the cab itself is designed to reduce the impact caused by operational vibration and general knocks and bumps.

 One way that forklift manufacturers can do this is by evaluating the ergonomics of their cabs.
 The seat should be designed to offer protection from shocks and jolts, but also to absorb the majority of the impact.
 Manufacturers should also ensure that the steering column and other key operational components are easily adjusted to best suit the operator.

-Forklift trucks that aren’t designed with their handlers in mind may cease to be fit for purpose and will likely result in a much greater impact on the efficiency and productivity of your workforce as the risk of injury is greater.
-With this in mind, it may be useful to perform a risk assessment of your current fleet, as well as checking your operators are aware of the cab adjustments they’ll need to make to ensure that they're as comfortable as possible whilst operating their trucks.
+With this in mind, it may be useful to perform a risk assessment of your current fleet, as well as checking if your operators are aware of the cab adjustments they’ll need to make to ensure that they're as comfortable as possible whilst operating their trucks.

 Another factor that can contribute to lower back pain is the way that forklift operators turn to check behind them when reversing.
 This constant turning movement along with the truck vibrations can put a huge amount of strain on the muscles in the lower back, as well as higher up the vertebrae, resulting in a greater likelihood of injury.